deepdeepdot/nano-deep-learning/05_assignment.md

 The previous example is for the expression: "4 / 2 + 3 * 4"

 Implement the expression: "3*1+6/3-3+5".<br>
-There are multiple implementations for such implementation.<br>
+There are multiple implementations for the above example.<br>
 See if you can come up with all of them, or at least one.